arangodb/docs/3.7/graphs-satellite-graphs-details.md

 ---
 layout: default
-description: How to create and use a SmartGraph
+description: How to create and use SatelliteGraphs
-title: SatelliteGraphs In Detail
+title: SatelliteGraphs in Detail
 ---
 SatelliteGraph Details
 ======================